RagnarB83/ash-documentation/docs/knarr-interface.rst

 During a NEB calculation the theory code is called multiple times to calculate the energy and gradient.
 As the printout can become excessive (especially if using a QMMMTheory object) it is usually desirable to reduce printout considerably for NEB calculations.
-Currently this is performed by default by setting the printlevel in the NEB calculation as a keyword argument.
+This is performed by setting the printlevel in the NEB calculation as a keyword argument.
 The NEB printlevel is then used to set the printlevel in the Theory objects.
-The default printlevel is 0 (barely any output from other modules) but this can be increased to 1,2 or 3 to get more output.
+The default printlevel is 0 (barely any output from other modules) but this can be increased to 1,2 or 3 to get more output, both from the NEB function and the Theory level etc.
+Printlevel 1 is useful for getting more useful information from the NEB module (especially regarding guess orbital logic) as well as slightly more information from the Theory object.
+Printlevel 2 will probably give too much output in general but can be useful for diagnostic purposes.

 Example: